andy139/GitHub-Tutorial/READme.md

 ## How often to Commit and Push?

 Frequently.
-Pushing to GitHub is good practice.
-I personally commit to git everytime I make changes to my code.
-I strongly believe the more commits the better :).
+I personally commit to git everytime I make siginificant changes to my code.
+I then like to push up my code to GitHub after everyday.